and-koghb/laravel-test-task/README.md

 ### Submission Instructions
  Please submit your project as a link to a GitHub repository.
 Ensure that any necessary setup instructions are included in your README to facilitate the review of your project.

+### Additional requirements

+Use services, repository and strategy patterns, static analysis tools, create a Swagger documentation.